Zum Inhalt springen

 Changed openDesk defaults: Dedicated group for access to the UDM REST API

-Prerequisite: You allow the use of the IAM’s API with the following settings:
+Prerequisite: You allow the use of the IAM’s API with the following setting:

 functional: